mfaruq30/RealEstate-Tracker/README.md

 - Cheap properties include distressed/atypical homes that don't fit the standard model
 - Luxury properties have idiosyncratic features (custom finishes, views, historic significance) that we don't capture
 - Most training data is mid-tier, so the model is best in that regime
-- This skew could be mitigated by log-transforming the target, but we chose not to do so to preserve overall R² (which would decrease by ~0.5 points)

 ### 3. We model assessed value, not market value